IWorldManI/AdaptableCore/README.md

 # AdaptableCore

-AdaptableCore is a C# console application designed for dynamically loading and executing plugins provided as DLL files.
+**AdaptableCore** is a C# console application designed for dynamically loading and executing plugins provided as DLL files.

+---

 ## Description

-The AdaptableCore project provides an example implementation of a plugin architecture in C#.
+The **AdaptableCore** project provides an example implementation of a plugin architecture in C#.
 The main functionality of the application involves dynamically loading libraries from a specified directory and executing actions provided by plugins.

+---

 ## Project Structure